Before you buy a few new shirts make sure you've got your basics in check. From getting measured to cuffs and collars, we've got it covered.

 Which shirt fit should I go for?

-This isn’t rocket science, ready to wear shirts generally fall into four categories – classic, tailored, slim or skinny fit.
+Ready to wear shirts generally fall into four categories – classic, tailored, slim or skinny fit.

 The original and classic cut – less favourably recognisable as the shirt your dad wears.
 Generously cut in the body & sleeves for comfort with two pleats at the back for added room.